nickdeveaux/nextflow_chatbot/README.md

 I was at first happy to have been able to put all my config in a .yaml, but then I realized Vercel only uses code in the front end directory, so I think in retrospect it might have been simpler to repeat my front-end config instead of trying to port it over from the yaml with config-porting scripts.

 I used Google’s LLM because I have a 90 day free trial with Google Cloud.
 In retrospect, it might have been interesting to test others, but my instinct is that it won’t make too much of a difference.
 In order to now become too enmeshed with it, I implemented conversation history tracking without having to rely on it to give me a conversation ID, which makes the gen-ai library more replaceable.
+I never got a chance to evaluate Vercel's AI SDK.

 ## Project Structure